superdevgit/MobileRPG/README.md

 ## Contributors

-- Preston Wong – [My Github](https://github.com/mantadreamer) – mantadreamer07@gmail.com - Main developer, wrote and debugged most of the code of MobileRPG, designed some of the maps
+- Luis Müller – [My Github](https://github.com/mantadreamer) – mantadreamer07@gmail.com - Main developer, wrote and debugged most of the code of MobileRPG, designed some of the maps

 ***This game uses music from Zelda, Your Lie In April, Boku no Hero Academia, Naruto, and more***